 - 1. Introduction - 1.1.
 This section provides background information concerning the deliberations on safety requirements for Automated Driving Systems (ADS). - 1.2.
 The development of these recommendations involved extensive consideration of what an ADS is and how ADS relate to human roles in driving.
 Accordingly, the definition of ADS is central to these recommendations.
-Two leading international standards bodies, SAE and ISO, define ADS as: "The hardware and software that are collectively capable of performing the entire DDT (Dynamic Driving Task) on a sustained basis, regardless of whether it is limited to a specific operational design domain (ODD)."2 - 1.3.
+Two leading international standards bodies, SAE and ISO, define ADS as: "The hardware and software that are collectively capable of performing the entire DDT (Dynamic Driving Task) on a sustained basis, regardless of whether it is limited to a specific operational design domain (ODD) [; this term is used specifically to describe a Level 3, 4, or 5 driving automation system]." - 1.3.
 ADS present challenges to the safety regulator that require new concepts, tools, and methodologies in addition to those historically used for previous vehicle technologies and systems. - 1.4.
 This section explains the considerations behind the recommendations for ensuring ADS safety presented in this document. - 1.5.
-Driving.

-1.5.1.
-Driving is a complex activity with traffic laws and codes of behaviour based upon human cognitive strengths and weaknesses.

-1.5.2.
-Driving involves three behavioural levels: strategic, tactical, and operational.
+Driving. - 1.5.1.
+Driving is a complex activity with traffic laws and codes of behaviour based upon human cognitive strengths and weaknesses. - 1.5.2.
+Driving involves three behavioural levels: strategic, tactical, and operational. - 1.5.3.
+The strategic level concerns general trip planning such as determination of trip goals, the route to be used, the modal choice, and evaluation costs and risks associated with these decisions. - 1.5.4.
+The tactical level involves manoeuvring the vehicle in traffic during a trip, including perceiving and assessing of the driving environment, deciding and planning on a specific manoeuvre (e.g.,